 If you wish to haul your boat out at the facility you must make yourself available for the Haul out roster to help with other members boats.

-This rotational roster means you will be rostered on approx. every 5-6 weeks for a Saturday or Sunday 2-4 hours around the high tide.
+This rotational haul-out schedule means you will be rostered on approx. every 5-6 weeks for a Saturday or Sunday 2-4 hours around the high tide.

 You will be required to be present and assist in the work of hauling out, moving and re-launching your boat.
 Haul outs and launchings are generally for autumn through to spring as the hardstand area is a public reserve and may not be used during the summer except in an emergency.

 In line with Yachting New Zealand’s advice to all boat clubs with regard to the current Health and Safety at work Act, Shelly Park Cruising Club has reviewed it’s risk assessment, management systems, documentation and policies.

 All club members have a responsibility to ensure that their actions or inactions can cause no harm or injury to other club members or to members of the public passing by through the area.
 The notes in this section are to give guidance regarding safe procedures and possible risks.

 Full details click here

 Removal of marine fouling

 Before your boat is hauled marine fouling must be removed at the grid.
 Generally this needs to be done in the week before the haul out.
 This can be a good time to check the shape of the boat will suit the cradle.
 Before your boat is hauled heavy fouling must be removed at the grid.
 Heavy growth, mussels, etc should be moved to deep water to prevent them becoming a hazard to people standing in the water at the grid.

 The haul out leaders are instructed by the committee not to haul a boat which has not been cleaned.